Kotlin/kotlin-by-example/examples/01_introduction/01_Hello world.md

 </div>

 1. Kotlin code is usually defined in packages.
-If you don't define one, the default package will be used.
+Package specification is optional: If you don't specify a package in a source file, its content goes to the default package.
-2. The main entry point to a Kotlin application is a function called *main* and since Kotlin 1.3 it can be a function without any parameters.
+2. An entry point to a Kotlin application is the `main` function.
+In Kotlin 1.3, you can declare `main` without any parameters.
+The return type is not specified, which means that the function returns nothing.
-3. `println` writes to standard output and is implicitly imported;
-also, note that semicolons are optional.
+3. `println` writes a line to the standard output.
+It is imported implicitly.
+Also, note that semicolons are optional.

-For Kotlin versions earlier than 1.3 the `main` function must be defined with a parameter:
+In Kotlin versions earlier than 1.3, the `main` function must have a parameter of type `Array<String>`.

 <div class="language-kotlin" theme="idea">